The Society for Seventeenth-Century Music

 The Alm Prize will be awarded annually by the program committee.
 Eligible graduate students should identify themselves as such on their non-anonymous proposals.
 To be eligible, a student must not have been awarded a doctoral degree before the deadline for submissions.
 A representative draft of the final presentation (including citations and accompanied by drafts of any handouts, slides, or other presentation elements) must be submitted at least two weeks before the Annual Meeting start date.
 To confirm eligibility, this submission should include the name and contact information of the primary graduate advisor and expected graduation date.

-Winners of the Irene Alm Prize receive a $750 grant to participate fully in the subsequent SSCM conference.
-The recipient should register for the conference and is expected to attend both the business meeting lunch and the banquet.
-Upon the presentation of receipts, the grant will reimburse the recipient for the cost of registration, lunch, and the banquet as well as travel and lodging expenses up to the total amount awarded.
+Winners of the Irene Alm Prize receive a $1500 grant to participate fully in the subsequent SSCM conference.
+Upon the presentation of receipts, the grant will reimburse the recipient for the cost of travel and lodging expenses up to the total amount awarded.
+Conference registration, the business lunch, and the banquet will be comped.
 The winner of the Irene Alm Award will receive notification of the grant from the Chair of the Travel Committee in January of the year following the receipt of the award.

 The Society invites tax-deductible contributions to the Irene Alm Memorial Prize Fund, which may be sent to the Treasurer of SSCM.
 The Society is a §501(c)(3) tax-exempt, not-for-profit organization.
 Checks should be made payable to the Society for Seventeenth-Century Music.